-The Cross Section Viewer is an interactive, graphical software for managing and visualizing river transect data.
+The Cross Section Viewer is an interactive software application for managing and visualizing river transect data.
 The software uses a simple data model that allows most types of transect data to be stored and viewed.
 A series of interactive tools include areal, profile and longitudinal plots as well as several geomorphic calculations that would typically take a user a considerable amount of time to produce.

 - Store virtually unlimited number of surveys, cross sections and points in a simple, structured database.